archanamehta/AzureCognitiveFormRecognizer/quickstart/python-layout.md

 ## Get the layout results
 After you've called the **Analyze Layout** API, you call the **[Get Analyze Layout Result](https://westus2.dev.cognitive.microsoft.com/docs/services/form-recognizer-api-v2-preview/operations/GetAnalyzeLayoutResult)** API to get the status of the operation and the extracted data.
 Add the following code to the bottom of your Python script.
 This code uses the operation ID value in a new API call.

-This script calls the API at regular intervals until the results are available.
-We recommend an interval of one second or more.
+Append the following Python code to the 'form-recognizer-layout.py'

 ```python
 n_tries = 10